 Mikael’s daughter comes to visit him after his adventure in the city.
 After she leaves, Mikael knocks back some Cragganmore with Dirch Frode.
 During this whole sequence, he wears the chunky dark charcoal cardigan, a light gray t-shirt, gray pick John Varvatos 6-button vest, dark blue Scotch & Soda jeans, and black leather boots.
 He wears a light gray vest under the cardigan, but it is lighter than his pick-and-pick vest and has 7 black buttons as opposed to 6.
 He also wears his Mykita glasses and Omega watch.
 When outside, his outerwear is the gray wool Moncler down jacket, his dark gray toboggan, and the charcoal blue and gray striped scarf.

 After Mikael discovers that Lisbeth Salander has been investigating him, he goes into Dragan “Serbian Guy from ER” Armansky’s office wearing the dark charcoal cardigan, the charcoal gray tweed wool John Varvatos vest, gray denim Scotch & Soda button-fly jeans, and a light blue casual button-up shirt.
 (The whole outfit is featured here on iCollector.)

-When he finally goes to meet Lisbeth Salander for a memorable scene in her apartment, he wears the black unstructured blazer from his dinner with Martin, paired with a gray scarf, the light gray herringbone DSquared2 vest (source: iCollector), dark blue Scotch & Soda jeans worn with a dark brown leather belt, and a black long-sleeve button-down shirt with white buttons.
+When he finally goes to meet Lisbeth Salander for a memorable scene in her apartment, he wears the black unstructured blazer from his dinner with Martin, paired with a gray scarf, the light gray herringbone DSquared2 vest (source: iCollector), dark blue Scotch & Soda jeans worn with a dark brown leather belt, and a black long-sleeve button-up shirt with white buttons.

-Mikael heads back alone to the Vangers’ island, wearing his dark charcoal overcoat, light blue wrinkled button-down shirt, a white t-shirt, the light gray 7-button vest, and dark jeans, again with the dark brown leather belt.
+Mikael heads back alone to the Vangers’ island, wearing his dark charcoal overcoat, light blue wrinkled button-up shirt, a white t-shirt, the light gray 7-button vest, and dark jeans, again with the dark brown leather belt.
 Not clearly seen is the dark gray “button-less” cardigan from Kolor that he appears to be wearing as well (source: iCollector).
 The black leather Fiorentini & Baker boots appear to be his footwear of choice here.

 In mid-April 2006, Henrik is hospitalized and Salander finally arrives to help Mikael with the investigation.
 He heads to the hospital to visit the family in his gray cashmere cardigan, a medium gray t-shirt, his dark charcoal overcoat, and the charcoal blue and gray striped scarf.